 Additionally, the introduction of new solutions may require us to comply with additional, yet undetermined, laws and regulations.
 Compliance may require obtaining appropriate state medical board licenses or certificates, increasing our security measures and expending additional resources to monitor developments in applicable rules and ensure compliance.
 The failure to adequately comply with these future laws and regulations may delay or possibly prevent our existing and future offerings from being offered to partners, customers and members, which could harm our business.
 In addition, it is possible that additional governmental action is taken in response to the COVID-19 pandemic.
-For example, the Coronavirus Aid, Relief and Economic Security Act (CARES Act), which was signed into law in March 2020 and is designed to provide financial support and resources to individuals and businesses affected by the COVID-19 pandemic, suspended the reductions to Medicare payments to providers of 2% per fiscal year from May 1, 2020 through December 31, 2020, and extended the sequester by one year, through 2030.
-Additionally, the Trump administration issued an executive order on August 3, 2020 directing CMS to propose a regulation extending Medicare coverage for certain telemedicine services provided to certain Medicare beneficiaries beyond the duration of the COVID-19 public health emergency.
-The likelihood of implementation of any of the other Trump administration reform initiatives is uncertain, particularly in light of the recent presidential election.
-Further, we expect that additional healthcare reform measures will be adopted in the future, which could impact our business.
+For example, COVID-19 relief legislation suspended the reductions to Medicare payments to providers of 2% per fiscal year from May 1, 2020 through December 31, 2021.
+Further, we expect that additional healthcare reform measures will be adopted in the future, particularly in light of the new presidential administration, which could impact our business.
 For example, it is possible that additional governmental action is taken in response to the COVID-19 pandemic.